Updated: February 24, 2023

 Currently, those with a degree in Global Tourism and Sustainable Development enjoy a broad range of professional opportunities, including the private sector management positions mentioned above.
 Others work in consulting or destination development.
 Many are employed by agencies such as the Peace Corps, state and municipal entities, and the United Nations.

-If you're a passionate traveler determined to reduce not only your carbon footprint, but also the global environmental impact of tourism, you could thrive in a sustainable development career.
-Open the doors to exciting professional opportunities with an MS in Global Tourism and Sustainable Development.
+If you’re a passionate traveler determined to reduce not only your carbon footprint, but also the global environmental impact of tourism, you could thrive in a sustainable development career.
+Open the doors to exciting professional opportunities.
+For more information, complete the Request Info form, call 855-JWU-1881, or email [email protected].